The Cambridge Judge Business School PhD programme

-The route to a PhD at Cambridge Judge Business School takes four to five years of full-time study - an initial one-year research MPhil, followed by three to four years of PhD research.
-In the MPhil year you will complete most of the coursework required for doctoral study; in the subsequent three to four years you will concentrate on independent PhD research, supervised by a team of faculty and chaired by a senior faculty member as your principal supervisor.
+The route to a PhD at Cambridge Judge Business School takes four to five years of full-time study - an initial one-year research masters (either MPhil or MRes), where you will complete most of the coursework required for doctoral study, followed by three to four years focusing on independent PhD research, where you are supervised by a team of faculty and a senior faculty member acts as your principal supervisor.

 From the start of your masters year, you become a member of one of the seven 'PhD pathways' within the School: